bruunofernandz/bcmoney-reactjs-hooks-context/README.md

 ### `What do you need know ?`

-App for manager your deposit or withdraw your spends.
+App for manager your deposit or withdraw, like your daily spends.

 I used react js, styled-components, context api and ThemeContext with hooks for make dark mode and statment management.